AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

       ]
 ```

-To see an example of a breakdown request that specifies an object within `metricFilters`, as well as general information on breakdown reports, see [Breakdown dimensions](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports/breakdowns/).
+In this case, the `variables/prop1` dimension and its `itemId` are applied as a filter to produce the breakdown.
+To see an example of a breakdown request that specifies a different object within `metricFilters`, as well as general information on breakdown reports, see [Breakdown dimensions](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports/breakdowns/).

 ### Real-time breakdown limitations